fbricon/p2-browser/readme.md

 To build and run p2-browser as a standalone RCP application:

-* Make sure a recent version of JDK is installed and available on PATH
+* Make sure a JDK 17 or more recent is installed and available on PATH
-* If you don't already have Maven, download [latest version of Maven](http://maven.apache.org/download.cgi) and untar/unzip it to a local directory
 * Clone this git repository locally
 * From base directory of the clone run the following command

 ```
-    <path-to-maven-install>/bin/mvn clean package
+    ./mvnw clean package
 ```

 * RCP applications for all enabled platforms will be created under the directory: